-Acacia Johnson is a photographer, artist, and writer from Alaska whose work explores human relationships to the natural world.
-A graduate of the Rhode Island School of Design, Acacia received a Fulbright grant to Canada in 2014 to overwinter on Baffin Island, documenting the Inuit people’s evolving relationship with their environment.
-Since then, she has been focused on long-term projects in the Arctic and Antarctica, in an effort to inspire wonder and compassion for these remote regions during a time of dramatic climatic and cultural change.
-She has made over 55 expeditions to the Polar Regions for personal projects and for work as an expedition guide and lecturer.
+Acacia Johnson is a photographer from Alaska whose work explores human relationships to the natural world.
+After graduating from the Rhode Island School of Design in 2014, Acacia received a Fulbright grant to spend a winter on Canada’s Baffin Island, where she developed a love for the Arctic that still influences her work today.
+Since then, she has used photography to tell stories about human relationships to the natural world, in an effort to inspire wonder and compassion for the earth’s wild places during a time of dramatic climatic and cultural change.

 Acacia is based between Alaska and Scandinavia and is currently pursuing an MFA in Creative Writing at the University of Virginia.